-- (a) The shaft must be a minimum of 1 1/2" thick and at least six feet in length. - (b) The shaft and helix must be of galvanized or other non-corrosive metal, such as stainless steel. - (c) The shaft must be designed to allow the bottom chain to swivel around the shaft and to be replaced when necessary. - (d) There shall be a minimum of 2 helixes attached to each shaft with the lower helix being a minimum of 8" in diameter and the top helix being a minimum of 8" in diameter. - (e) All chain and pennant specifications will remain consistent with the chain and pennant specifications.
+- (a) The shaft must be a minimum of $1 \frac{1}{2}$ " thick and at least six feet in length. - (b) The shaft and helix must be of galvanized or other non-corrosive metal, such as stainless steel. - (c) The shaft must be designed to allow the bottom chain to swivel around the shaft and to be replaced when necessary. - (d) There shall be a minimum of 2 helixes attached to each shaft with the lower helix being a minimum of 8" in diameter and the top helix being a minimum of 8" in diameter. - (e) All chain and pennant specifications will remain consistent with the chain and pennant specifications. - (f) It shall be the responsibility of the Mooring Installer to assure that the proper size and length helix is used according to sub-soils within a given mooring area and for the vessel to be moored. - (g) The mooring installer shall record the position of the helix mooring by a GPS fix and record all the mooring specifications including the length of shaft, depth of mean high water, torque reading at set, all sizes and length of ground tackle.
+All information shall be filed with the Harbormasters Office within 10 days of work.